Königrufen: Development of the birds

-Playing up to the Quapil is the norm today; of the larger player communities only the Raiffeisen Tarock Cup restricts the Birds to the Pagat, Owl and Cockatoo.
+Playing up to the Quapil is the norm today; of the larger player communities the Raiffeisen Tarock Cup was the last to introduce it, in 2022.
 But some circles even play the Tarock V or VI as a Bird, the former being referred to as the Dodo (Dronte).

 Present-day situation

 Austrian law views Königrufen – like all variants of Tarock card games – as a game of skill (i.e. it depends more on the ability of the player than on chance), which is why it does not contravene the act on gambling monopolies despite usually involving (small) amounts of money being wagered.

 Since 2004, it has also been possible to play Königrufen online at the game platform GameTwist.at (formerly Stargames.at).

 Tournaments

 Only in relatively recent years have tournaments been organised for Königrufen.
 Since 1995, the Raiffeisen Tarock Cup has been held annually in Upper Austria (especially in the district of Mühlviertel).
 In 1997, the Hausruckviertel Tarock Cup began, which also includes parts of the state of Salzburg.
 These two cups use largely identical rules and from September to March each year they jointly organize just over 50 tournaments with up to 300 participants each.
 With the number of competitors in four figures, this makes Upper Austria the stronghold of Austrian Königrufen.

 The largest competition outside Upper Austria is the Wiener Zeitung Tarock Cup, founded in 2002, initially held as the Vienna Tarock Cup (Wiener Tarockcup) with three tournaments and supported by the daily newspaper, Die Presse.
 Since 2005, it has been sponsored by the Wiener Zeitung and since then also bears their name.
 It became the umbrella for all public Königrufen tournaments in Vienna and Lower Austria, with occasional tournaments in Carinthia and Hungary.
 In addition, there is the smaller Tyrolean Tarock Cup (Tiroler Tarockcup) which began in 2008.
 In Styria, there has been a Tarot Cup since 2013, which is currently being sponsored by Casino Graz.